 Are you ready for a good laugh?
 My plan for taking maternity leave with Daniel was to blog between contractions.
 Laughing so hard right now after… you know… birthing a baby.
 Blog posts were the last thing on my mind!

 So in order to continue booking weddings, I had to be in my email inbox.
-And did I mention that I shot 8 weddings by the time Daniel was 8 weeks old?
+And did I mention that I shot eight weddings by the time Daniel was 8-weeks-old?

 I argued and argued and it wasn’t until he pulled up a scientific article on sleep deprivation that I realized something needed to change.
 I was running on adrenaline and it wasn’t going to last.
 Isaac encouraged me to take maternity leave and sleep.
 And once a friend of mine did the same thing, I made plans to take maternity leave later that year.